 There was no denying, that they were allhappyexperiences.

-That was the truth."
-So then, it came clear to me the next question:
+That was the truth.
+It then became clear to me the next question to ask myself

 "If the truth is that they were happy memories, wouldn't I be dishonest to